fabosch/socket.io-ratelimiter/README.md

 ## Todo-List
 - Create a good documentation
-- Add an option to react to blocked events
 - Add more ratelimit options
 - Some more functionality for the listenerGroups
 - ...